Skip to content

 iOSAppId string Yes appId, applied in monitoring

-sessionOnErrorSampleRate number No Set the error collection rate, when the session is not sampled by samplerate, if an error occurs during the session, data from 1 minute before the error can be collected, range [0,1], 0 means no collection, 1 means full collection, default value is 0.
+sessionOnErrorSampleRate number No Set error collection rate, when the session is not sampled by samplerate, if an error occurs during the session, data within 1 minute before the error can be collected, range [0,1], 0 means no collection, 1 means full collection, default is 0.
 Scope is all View, Action, LongTask, Error data under the same session_id.
 Supported in SDK 0.2.2 and above

-enableNativeUserResource boolean No Whether to track Native Resource automatically, default false, Android cloud packaging is not supported.
-Since uniapp's network requests on iOS are implemented using system APIs, after enabling, all resource data on iOS can be collected together, please disable manual collection on iOS at this time to prevent duplicate data collection.
+enableNativeUserResource boolean No Whether to track Native Resource automatically, default false, Android cloud packaging not supported.
+Since uniapp network requests on iOS are implemented using system API, after enabling, all resource data on iOS can be collected together, please disable manual collection on iOS to prevent duplicate data collection.

 enableNativeUserView boolean No Whether to track Native View automatically, pure uni-app applications are recommended to turn off, default false

-errorMonitorType string/array No Error monitoring supplementary types: all, battery, memory, cpu, default is not set
+errorMonitorType string/array No Error monitoring supplement type: all, battery, memory, cpu, default not set

-deviceMonitorType string/array No Page monitoring supplementary types: all, battery (only supported on Android), memory, cpu, fps, default is not set
+deviceMonitorType string/array No Page monitoring supplement type: all, battery (only supported on Android), memory, cpu, fps, default not set

 detectFrequency string No Page monitoring frequency: normal(default), frequent, rare